Keep skin looking radiant, healthy & well-rested throughout your 30s with these glow-boosting tips & product picks

 Vitamin C: "In the morning, I’d recommend incorporating vitamin C into your routine," says Dr Khorana.
 "It helps improve brightness and build collagen."

 Retinoids: "Using a retinoid-based serum or cream is a great addition to your evening skincare routine in your 30s as it encourages skin cell renewal, collagen production, exfoliation, helps reduce the appearance of pores and regulates oil," says Dr Khorana.
 "It’s a superhero ingredient for me."

-Dr Khorana’s other useful dos and don’ts for helping skin look its best in your 30s
+Dr Khorana’s other useful dos & don’ts for helping skin look its best in your 30s

 • Ditch face wipes and use a cleanser.
 Save wipes for those SOS moments (think festivals and drunken late nights) and invest in a good cleansing routine that removes every last scrap of end-of-day grime and make-up.